yizhucannotdrive/RL_course/README.md

 For part (c), plot optimal policy versus number of customers waiting.
 ![alt text](https://github.com/yizhucannotdrive/RL_course/blob/master/HW1_1c.png)

+The plots above shows the values function vs initial state(# of customers in system) using three methods.
+Moreover, All three derive same optimal policy that we dispatch when # of customer s waiting >=13.

 2) Now consider the multiclass problem in which we have different types of customers.
 Assume that there are 5 types of customers with c h = {1, 1.5, 2, 2.5, 3} and each type can have maximum 100 people of each class waiting for shuttle and A t for each class follows same distribution.
 Capacity of the shuttle is K = 30.